Consumer Advisory Group

 Established in 2003, CAG is made up of consumer stakeholders appointed from across the health and disability sector, who act as a "sounding board" for HDC's work.
 CAG members are selected for their ability to highlight health and disability service consumer concerns from their communities.

-The current group includes members representing consumers from aged care, youth, disability, Māori, Pacific People, mental health, and health sectors.
+The current group includes members representing consumers from aged care, disability, Māori, Pacific People, and mental health.

 Growing up in Samoa as a Samoan-European, Jordon faced physical challenges due to his Cerebral Palsy.
 From his early experiences, Jordon developed a passion for advocating and awareness-raising, which led him to undertake a number of activities.